rent-management-system/RENT-MANAGMENT-SYSTEM/backend/user_service/README.md

 ## Future Enhancements

--   **Refresh Token Cleanup:** Implement a cron-like job to periodically clean up expired refresh tokens from the database.
 -   **Google OAuth Callback:** Fully implement the Google OAuth callback logic within the microservice.
 -   **Rate Limiting:** Integrate with an API Gateway (e.g., AWS API Gateway) for rate limiting to prevent abuse.
 -   **Logging:** Implement structured logging (e.g., `structlog`) to CloudWatch for better observability and security auditing.